 We stayed downtown and got to see some great architecture.
 This building was so interesting – it seemed like something the Justice League would use as a headquarters!
 (I think it’s a bank)

-kayaking - I went canoeing once and it was awful.
-Like seriously - awful.
+The other bloggers were going kayaking – I went canoeing once and it was awful.
+Like seriously – awful.
 We flipped and I panicked.
-I decided putting my big butt in a KAYAK would probably end up in tears - and not make me #happyinCLE.
+I decided putting my big butt in a KAYAK would probably end up in tears – and not make me #happyinCLE.
 Thus, I got to go on my own for the afternoon.
-I came across this mural of folks sitting on a park bench - loved it.
+I came across this mural of folks sitting on a park bench – loved it.

-Rock and Roll Hall of Fame & Museum - now just affectionately known as The Rock Hall.
-It's a pretty cool site to see.
+And then there it was – a quick 15 minute walk from my hotel – the Rock and Roll Hall of Fame & Museum – now just affectionately known as The Rock Hall.
+It’s a pretty cool site to see.

-Museum of Art (blog to come).
-There's no way you can look at this outfit and not know who wore it.
-I don't know why I love that - I just think knowing that everybody in the room was thinking, "Damn!
-HE WORE THAT." was pretty fun.
+One thing I discovered on this trip is that I love when you can just see one thing and instantly know who is behind it.
+I made this realization here and then it was solidified at the Museum of Art (blog to come).
+There’s no way you can look at this outfit and not know who wore it.
+I don’t know why I love that – I just think knowing that everybody in the room was thinking, “Damn!
+HE WORE THAT.” was pretty fun.